sercankulcu/sercankulcu.github.io/_fun/the-matrix.md

 I watched *The Matrix* on a computer.

-That seems almost too appropriate.

-It was not a good setup by modern standards.
-The monitor was small, the speakers were ordinary, and the video quality was far from perfect.
-But the film did not need a large screen to get into my head.

-By the end, I was looking at the computer differently.

-Not because I believed reality might actually be a simulation.

-Because the film had taken familiar things—screens, code, networks, programs, interfaces—and turned them into metaphors for something much larger.

-What if the world you accept as normal is only the world you have learned not to question?

-That idea is much older than the film.

-But *The Matrix* gave it an interface.

-The red pill and blue pill became famous for a reason.
-They reduce a difficult philosophical question to a simple choice.

-Comfort or truth?

-But I am not sure the choice is really that simple.

-Truth is attractive when it is abstract.

-Reality becomes less romantic when the truth is cold, ugly, difficult, and irreversible.

-Neo does not receive enlightenment and become happy.

-He receives responsibility.

-That stayed with me.

-We often say that knowledge is power.

-Sometimes knowledge is also inconvenience.

-Once you know something, you lose the ability to return completely to the version of yourself who did not know it.

-That is true in much smaller ways too.

-Learning how software works changes the way you see software.

-Learning how networks work changes the way you see the internet.

-Learning how an institution actually makes decisions changes the way you hear its official language.

-Understanding removes some kinds of innocence.

-The film also made programming look almost magical.

-Code becomes architecture.

-Rules become physics.

-A sufficiently deep understanding of the system allows a person to stop treating those rules as natural laws.

-That is a seductive idea for anyone who programs.

-Most users experience software as fixed.

-Buttons are where they are.

-Menus behave as they behave.

-The program defines what is possible.

-A programmer sees something else.

-Someone made these rules.

-Someone can change them.

-That difference between using a system and understanding a system is one of the strongest feelings in the film.

-Morpheus believes Neo has to stop seeing the Matrix as reality and start seeing its structure.

-That is also how technical learning often feels.

-At first you see the interface.

-Later you see the abstraction underneath it.

-Then, if you keep going, you begin to see the assumptions underneath the abstraction.

-The film's villains make this even more interesting.

-Agent Smith is not frightening because he is emotional.

-He is frightening because he is systemic.

-He can appear anywhere.

-He uses the rules of the environment more completely than the people trapped inside it.

-He feels less like a person than an operating constraint.

-That made sense to me.

-Some problems are not individuals.

-They are structures.

-You cannot persuade them.

-You have to understand the system that gives them power.

-When the film ended, the desktop returned.

-Icons.

-Folders.

-A taskbar.
+That is almost too neat a memory, but it is true to the way the film entered my life.
+The monitor was small, the speakers were ordinary, and the image was not good enough to justify cinematic reverence.
+Yet by the end I was looking at the machine differently.

+Not because I believed reality might be a simulation.

+Because the film had taken things I already knew—code, screens, networks, programs, interfaces—and made them metaphors for the world outside the computer.

+The red pill and blue pill are famous because they reduce a philosophical problem to a choice simple enough to hold in one hand.

+Comfort or truth.

+But truth is attractive when discussed abstractly.
+The film is more interesting after Neo discovers that truth is cold, unpleasant and irreversible.
+Knowledge does not make him happy.

+It makes him responsible.

+There are smaller versions of this in ordinary learning.
+Once you understand how software works, software stops appearing entirely natural.
+Once you understand how a network is organized, the internet looks less like magic.
+Once you see how an institution makes decisions, its official language can become difficult to hear innocently again.

+Knowledge removes some kinds of comfort.

+I remember the first time I opened the source code of a program I had used for months.
+The interface had always seemed fixed, as if the buttons occupied their places by natural law.
+Seeing the code produced a ridiculous but important realization.

+Someone decided this.

+Users experience systems as environments.
+Makers see decisions.

+That difference is at the center of *The Matrix*.
+Morpheus wants Neo to stop seeing the rules as physics and start seeing the structure producing the rules.

+Programmers know the intoxication of that moment.

+An interface says: this is what is possible.

+Code says: this is what someone implemented.

+Agent Smith is frightening partly because he is less a person than a privilege level.
+He uses the environment more completely than the people living inside it.
+He can appear where the system permits him to appear.

+Some problems work that way outside computers too.
+They are not one bad individual.
+They are properties of a structure.

+Arguing with one instance does not remove the system that keeps producing instances.

+Years after first seeing the film, I watched someone struggle with a badly designed form on a government website.
+After several failed attempts he said, “It won't let me.”

+That phrase reminded me of *The Matrix*.

+Interfaces quietly define action.

+When the film ended that first time, my desktop returned.
+Icons, folders, a taskbar.
 Nothing had changed.

-Yet for a while the computer no longer felt like an ordinary machine.

-It felt like a visible example of a much larger idea.
+For a while, though, every element looked contingent.

 Every system has rules.

-Every interface hides complexity.
+Some rules belong to reality.

-And sometimes the first step toward freedom is realizing that the rules you have been obeying were written by someone.
+Others were written by someone.